Dgaduin/checkout-challenge/docs/README.md

 - The service's repository should include all the information on how to build, test and deploy the service

   - This includes build scripts and environment setup for both running and building (plain Docker images for this scenario, since it's relatively multi-platform and can plug in a lot of other systems)

+    - I opted for plain shell scripts for the build, since different CI/CD providers have their own configurations and the build is relatively straightforward.